asupran/calculator/README.md

 ## License

-MIT License - feel free to use and modify for your needs.
+MIT License - feel free to use and modify for your needs.# Updated README